Jeff Skinner Game Preview: Sabres vs. Flyers

-The Buffalo Sabres, Jeff Skinner among them, meet the Philadelphia Flyers on Wednesday at 7:00 PM ET, at Wells Fargo Center.
-There are prop bets for Skinner available, and here are some stats to help you with your wagers.
+Jeff Skinner will be in action when the Buffalo Sabres and Philadelphia Flyers play on Friday at KeyBank Center, beginning at 7:00 PM ET.
+Prop bets for Skinner are available, and we have information to help you make good decisions.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.